sanjaytaylor2012/Senitment-Analyzer-App/README.md

 ## How I built it

 I built the algorithm using a Jupyter Notebook and libraries such as the Natural Learning Toolkit (NLTK) library, pandas, regular expressions (re), Sci-kit Learn, and the string library.
-After feature analysis and testing, I created the frontend with React.
+After feature analysis and testing, I used a TFIDF vectorizer and tested various parameter settings with GridSearchCV as well as a 5-fold cross validation.
+I ended up with 80% accuracy.
+Then, I created the frontend with React.
 I used React-bootstrap for the CSS elements and then moved on to the backend.
 This was created using Flask.
-I created an API to process the data that the user enters and predict the sentiment.
+I created a function to process the data that the user enters and predict the sentiment.

 Example images: